medined/silver-argint/installers/typhoon/docs/01-create-cluster.md

 sudo su -
 ```

-* Add the following as one of the parameters to the `kube-apiserver` command.
+* Edit /etc/kubernetes/manifests/kube-apiserver.yaml by adding the following as one of the parameters to the `kube-apiserver` command.
 As soon as you save the file, the `apiserver` pod will be restarted.
 This will cause connection errors because the api server stops responding.
 This is normal.
 Wait a few minutes and the pod will restart and start responds to requests.
+Check the command using `octant` or another technique.
+If you don't see the admission controllers in the command, resave the file to restart the pod.

 ```
 --enable-admission-plugins=AlwaysPullImages,LimitRanger,TaintNodesByCondition,DefaultTolerationSeconds,DefaultStorageClass,StorageObjectInUseProtection,PersistentVolumeClaimResize,CertificateApproval,CertificateSigning,CertificateSubjectRestriction,MutatingAdmissionWebhook,ValidatingAdmissionWebhook,NamespaceLifecycle,ServiceAccount,Priority,RuntimeClass,ResourceQuota,PodSecurityPolicy